Downloading and uploading translations¶

 You can export files from a translation, make changes, and import them again.
 This allows working offline, and then merging changes back into the existing translation.
 This works even if it has been changed in the meantime.

-The available options might be limited by Access control.
+What options are available might be limited by Access control.

 When you have made your changes, use Upload translation in the Files menu.

-Any of supported file formats can be uploaded, but it is still recommended to use the same file format as is used for translation, otherwise some features might not be translated properly.
+Any file in a supported file format can be uploaded, but it is still recommended to use the same file format as the one used for translation, otherwise some features might not be translated properly.

 The uploaded file is merged to update the translation, overwriting existing entries by default (this can be turned off or on in the upload dialog).